 When we use legitimate interest as the legal grounds to process your data, we must take your own interests into account.
 We must carry out what is called a “Legitimate Interest Balancing Test”.
 This means we and our clients must “balance” our legitimate interest to process your data for marketing purposes against your rights and interests and the potential impact on you of the proposed marketing activity.

-We only source personal data from suppliers who we know and trust and where we are confident that they have the same high standards of data protection and information security as ourselves.
+We only source personal data from suppliers who we know and trust, and where we are confident that they have the same high standards of data protection and information security as ourselves.
 We try to ensure that we only supply personal data to reputable brands, who we know will use that data in a responsible and ethical way.
-We do not supply personal data to organisations that work in sectors where we believe there may be an adverse effect on the consumer, for example debt collection, gambling or door-to-door selling.
+We do not supply personal data to organisations that work in sectors where we believe there may be an adverse effect on the consumer, for example debt collection, pay day loan companies or door-to-door selling.

 We believe that the marketing products and services that we provide to our clients benefit consumers like yourself.
 We hope you agree.
 But we always want you to have the final say.